indykoning/PyPi_GrowattServer/README.md

     * `param17`: Schedule 3 - End time - Minute e.g. "00" (0 minutes)
     * `param18`: Schedule 3 - Enabled/Disabled (0 = Disabled, 1 = Enabled)

-Note the function `apply_inverter_setting_array` is a convenience function that automatically generates the `paramN` key based on array index since all params for settings seem to used the same numbering scheme.
+Note the function `update_mix_inverter_setting` takes either a dictionary or an array, if an array is passed it will automatically generate the `paramN` key based on array index since all params for settings seem to used the same numbering scheme.

 ## Settings Discovery